morganmason0606/cs111_lab0/README.md

 ## UID: 705747359

-(IMPORTANT: Only replace the above numbers with your true UID, do not modify spacing and newlines, otherwise your tarfile might not be created correctly)

 # A Kernel Seedling

 proc_count is a kernel program that will record the number of running processes to the file /proc/count